Last updated May 07, 2021

 You can drive a car which you might not be able to afford otherwise

-You have a number of options at the end of the agreement
+You have several options at the end of the agreement.

-You will be charged if you go over the agreed mileage limit
+You will be charged if you exceed the agreed mileage limit

 You’re liable for any excess damage which is beyond general wear and tear

 You don’t own the car during the contract period

 You will need to pay a balloon payment to assume ownership of the car